Are you struggling with skin that feels tight, flaky, or dull?

 Lightly pinch your cheek.
 If it wrinkles and doesn’t bounce back quickly, your skin is dehydrated. - Texture Test:

 Flaky and not oily?
 You likely have dry skin.
-Tight and oily?
-It’s probably dehydrated. - Consistency Check:

 Dry skin is genetic and persistent, while dehydration is temporary and triggered by external factors.